SoftwareHeritage/swhapguide/swhap@inria.md

 Source code ingestion into the Software Heritage archives will require your source code to be uploaded into a public forge first, such as Github or Gitlab.
 In this guide we will show you how to do it using Github, and you will therefore need a Github account.
 If you do not already own one, you can easily create it [here](https://github.com/signup).

-### A Linux Console
+### A Unix Console

 To properly deposit your source code into the archive, you will need to use the Git versionning management system.
 You do not need an extensive understanding of Git mechanisms to do so and we will guide you step by step.
-However, the command lines we will use are written for a Linux exploitation system.
-If you are already a Linux user, you can skip this step.
-If you are not a Lunix user, you can download a Linux subsystem.
+However, the command lines we will use are written for a Unix exploitation system.
+If your computer is running on a Unix-like exploitation system (Unix, Linux, MacOS), you can skip this step.
+If you are using Windows, you can download a Linux subsystem for Windows.

-For Windows, you can find detailed instructions [here]([url](https://learn.microsoft.com/en-us/windows/wsl/install)).
+To do so, you can find detailed instructions [here]([url](https://learn.microsoft.com/en-us/windows/wsl/install)).
 In practice do the following:
 - Open Windows PowerShell
 - Enter the following command line: 'wsl --install'